 Here’s mine, from my WIP, a contemporary romance from the POV of the male protagonist (a decidedly quirky guy who may be on the high-functioning end of the autism spectrum):

 She commandeered my car.
 To make a freaking Bed Bath & Beyond run.

 I wish I could say I was surprised, but this is my mother we’re talking about.

 I tried to tell her I didn’t need new dishes.
 Or new bath towels.
 Or cutesy throw pillows for the futon in the living room.
 I reminded her that I do, in fact, have a roommate, and even if he’s barely around, it’s still his place too.
 No matter.
-Once Maura Lipsky sets her mind to something, it’s a done deal.
+Once Sharon Lipsky sets her mind to something, it’s a done deal.
 Protest in any form is futile.